 For example, nearly all nontoxic toothpastes contain glycerin.
 Glycerin is a sticky, sweet tasting, clear, thick liquid that is a byproduct of the soap making process.
 When you brush your teeth with toothpaste containing this chemical, some of the glycerin stays on your teeth due to its extreme stickiness.
 This impedes remineralization of your teeth as you sleep and can lead to cavities in the long term.

 In addition, be aware that a number of healthfood store toothpastes shockingly contain sodium flouride!
 There is simply no substitute for reading labels either for the food you buy or the cosmetics you use!

 What to Use to Brush Your Teeth?

-If making your own tooth powder is not your thing or you would rather buy one that is juiced up with some wonderful herbs that benefit tooth and gum health, then I would suggest taking a look at a product called Good-Gums.
-I tried this product a few months back at the suggestion of a friend who knows the owner of the company and I have been delighted with it.
+Is homemade tooth powder or DIY toothpaste not your thing?
+Would you would rather buy one that is juiced up with some wonderful herbs that benefit tooth and gum health?
+If so, then I would suggest taking a look at a product called Good-Gums.
+Another excellent option is Shine from Orawellness that contains quality, healthful ingredients.

 Good-Gums contains baking soda and sea salt, the primary ingredients of tooth powder dentifrice as recommended by Dr. Behm.
 It also contains beneficial soothing and antiseptic herbs such as myrrh, tea tree, peppermint, cinnamon, and cranberry.
 In addition, Good-Gums contains a whole food form of vitamin C.

 Vitamin C is known to be critical to gum health and the avoidance or healing of periodontal disease.